cartesi/docs/cartesi-rollups/quickstart.md

 sunodo build
 ```

-The `sunodo build` command builds a Cartesi machine and compiles your application to be ready to receive requests and inputs.
+The `sunodo build` command builds a Cartesi machine and compiles your application so that it is ready to receive requests and inputs.

 ## Run the application